-- 1 From the page to which you will add the overlay, select Options > Edit Overlays TIP: To quickly select the overlay, select Toolbars > Anchor.

-- 2 Select an option.

-- 3 Select Power-Pole® Anchor.
+- 1 From the page to which you will add the overlay, select Options > Edit Overlays.
+TIP: To quickly select the overlay, select Toolbars > Anchor. - 2 Select where you want to add the overlay. - 3 Select Power-Pole® Anchor.

-After you enable the Power-Pole overlay on the chartplotter, you must set the Power-Pole installation mode to match the Power-Pole anchor installation on the boat (Setting Up the Power-Pole Anchor, page 135).
+After you enable the Power-Pole overlay on the chartplotter, you must set the Power-Pole installation mode to match the Power-Pole anchor installation on the boat (Setting Up the Power-Pole Anchor, page 133).